-Definitions of SECCHI data processing levels are summarized in Table 3-2 Table 3-2.
+Definitions of SECCHI data processing levels are summarized in Table 3-2.

 Level Source Description Packets Spacecraft, MOC Consultative Committee for Space Data Systems (CCSDS) Packets as transmitted by the spacecraft to the Deep Space Mission System (DSMS) and then the MOC Level-0 MOC CCSDS Packet files sorted and duplicates removed; final after 30 days Level-0.5 POC or DPF FITS files containing uncompressed (16-bit) images.
 Values are raw counts (DN).
-Header contains only telemetry information that came with the image (quick-look) OR all information in telemetry plus any ancillary information necessary to interpret the data (middle or final).
+Head contains only telemetry information that came with the image (quick-look) OR all information in telemetry plus any ancillary information necessary to interpret the data (pre-final or final).
 Level-1 User Workstation using SolarSoft FITS files with calibration applied "on the fly".
 Values are physical units (COR, HI) or calibrated DN (EUVI).
 Level-2 User Workstation using SolarSoft or DPF Data products which are a result of combining 2 or more (non-calibration) images.
 Includes movies, polarized Brightness images, Carrington maps, etc. May or may not be calibrated.
-Level-3 User Workstation using SolarSoft Derived quantities: Electron density, temperature ratios, emission measures, etc.
+Level-3 User Workstation using Derived quantities: Electron density, temperature ratios, emission measures, etc.

-Table 33-22 Data Processing Level Definition
+Table 3-2 Data Processing Level Definition

-"Quick-look" data will be produced from the real-time channel wherever the POC is located (JHU/APL or NRL).
+"Quick-look" data may be produced from the real-time channel wherever the POC is located (JHU/APL or NRL).
 Quick-look data will be produced only during commissioning or other times with high real-time allocation.
 The data product will be FITS files with raw counts ("Level-0.5"); the quick-look Level-0.5 FITS files are differentiated from the final data product by the completeness of the header.
-The FITS files produced from the real-time channel will be kept for seven (7) days, after which they will be deleted.
-The real-time packets, however, will be kept for 30 days (all Application Identifiers [ApIDs]) at the SECCHI DPF.
+The FITS files produced from the real-time channel will be kept indefinitely.

 Final SECCHI data will be produced at the NRL DPF.
-The six (6) time-sorted Level-0 packet files prepared by the MOC will be retrieved and processed daily; if any packets are found to be missing, the real-time packets will be checked for a match.
-Level-0.5 (FITS) images, with all relevant ancillary data in the header, will be produced along with any other SECCHI ancillary data products.
-During the next 30 days, these Level-0.5 files may be re-written if missing packets show up late.
-During this period, the data files will be referred to as "Middle."
+The six (6) time-sorted Level-0 packet files prepared by the MOC will be retrieved and processed daily.Level-0.5 (FITS) images, with all relevant ancillary data in the header, will be produced along with any other SECCHI ancillary data products.
 After 30 days, these Level-0.5 files will be "Final."

-The "Level-1" data product will be a combination of FITS files and IDL procedures that are executed when reading the file in.
+The "Level-1" data product will be a combination of FITS files and SolarSoft IDL procedures that are executed when reading the file in.